Macros Made Simple: How to Fuel for Performance and Recovery

 Protein: The Foundation of Recovery

-• Role: Builds and repairs muscle tissue, supports enzymes and hormones, and helps preserve lean mass during fat loss.
+Role: Builds and repairs muscle, supports enzymes and hormones, and preserves lean tissue during fat loss.

-• How much: 1.6–2.2 g/kg of bodyweight per day is optimal for most active adults.
+How much: 1.6–2.2 g per kg of bodyweight per day for most active adults.

-• Sources: Meat, fish, eggs, Greek yogurt, whey protein, beans, tofu.
+Sources: Chicken, fish, eggs, Greek yogurt, whey protein, beans, tofu.

-👉 Without enough protein, your body struggles to recover, and you risk losing muscle mass—slowing your metabolism and performance gains.
+Without enough protein, your body struggles to recover.
+You’ll risk losing lean mass, slowing your metabolism, and blunting strength gains.

 Carbohydrates: The Fuel for Training

-• Role: The body’s preferred energy source for high-intensity training like CrossFit.
-Fuels glycogen stores in muscles and liver.
+Role: Your body’s preferred energy source for high-intensity training.
+Carbs replenish glycogen in muscles and the liver, keeping you fueled for both strength and conditioning.

-• How much: 3–6 g/kg of bodyweight depending on training volume and goals.
+How much: 3–6 g per kg of bodyweight depending on your training volume and goals.

 Fats: Hormones and Long-Term Energy

-• Role: Support hormone production (testosterone, estrogen, cortisol), brain health, and energy for lower-intensity activity.
+Role: Support hormone production, brain health, and steady energy for lower-intensity activity.

-• Before training: A balanced meal with carbs + protein (e.g., chicken, rice, vegetables).
+Before training: A balanced meal with carbs and protein (e.g., chicken, rice, and vegetables).

-• After training: Protein + carbs within 1–2 hours (e.g., protein shake with fruit or oatmeal with eggs).
+After training: Protein plus carbs within 1–2 hours (e.g., a shake with fruit or oatmeal with eggs).

-• Throughout the day: Spread protein across meals, and balance carbs/fats depending on activity.
+Throughout the day: Spread protein across meals and adjust carbs and fats based on activity level.

 Common Mistakes with Macros